frobware/kvm-cluster-up/INSTALL.md

 	$ cat /etc/NetworkManager/dnsmasq.d/k8s.conf
 	server=/k8s.home/192.168.121.1

+You need to ensure that NetworkManager runs dnsmasq so that our intercept will work:

+	$ cat /etc/NetworkManager/NetworkManager.conf
+	...
+	[main]
+	dns=dnsmasq
+	...

-	# Restart NM to make this take affect
+Restart NetworkManager to make this take affect:

-	systemctl restart NetworkManager
+	$ systemctl restart NetworkManager

 On the virtualisation host, and this host alone, we can resolve machine names: